In gynecology, we strive to improve patient access to health care and continuity of care for all women.

 Minimally Invasive Surgery

 With the addition of faculty who have advanced training in laparoscopic and robotic techniques, the Division has broadened its residency training curriculum while offering less invasive surgical options to women under our care.
-We are proud to be able to provide minimally invasive surgical techniques in both the Parkland Health and Hospital System and the UT Southwestern Health System practices.
+We are proud to be able to provide minimally invasive surgical techniques in both the Parkland Health & Hospital System and the UT Southwestern University Hospitals and Clinics practices.

-Our UT Southwestern Health System practice offers several ambulatory venues for gynecology and well-woman preventive care, as well as access to specialists in cancer, reproductive endocrinology, and urogynecology.
+Our UT Southwestern practice offers several ambulatory venues for gynecology and well-woman preventive care, as well as access to specialists in cancer, reproductive endocrinology, and urogynecology.

 The Lowe Foundation Center for Women’s Preventative Health Care provides an integrated approach to health care for women who are peri- or postmenopausal.
 The Lowe Women’s Center is unique in having board-certified reproductive endocrinologists, as well as specialists in minimally invasive and robotic surgery and vulvar health among its practitioners.